Home > Winter > Skiing

 How We Tested the Best Women’s Ski Jackets

 In addition to our life experience on skis and wearing ski jackets, the GearJunkie team has heavily researched and field-tested women’s ski jackets for this guide for several winter seasons since it was published in 2021.
-Since then, this guide has received seven updates.
+Since then, this guide has received seven updates to ensure we’re covering the most current best of the best.

 Our Expert Testers

-Gear tester Heather Balogh Rochfort is a Colorado-based writer and editor based outside of Aspen.
+Gear tester Heather Balogh Rochfort is a writer and editor based outside of Aspen, CO.
 Other contributors include gear tester Mary Murphy and professional ski guide and avalanche instructor Kaylee Walden, who are also both based in Colorado.

 Leading the team, GearJunkie Senior Editor Morgan Tilton specializes in snowsports and grew up skiing in the mountains of Southwest Colorado.
 She’s been a gear journalist for more than a decade including reporting at nearly 16 outdoor industry trade shows for the Outdoor Retailer Daily and Snow Show Daily, and serving as Snowboard Editor at Teton Gravity Research.